High-Dimensional Granger Causality for Climatic Attribution: Sensitivity Analysis: lag-length

-So far we employed a data-driven selection of the lag-length $p$.
-Its estimation is crucial in a VAR context and even more so in this lag-augmented one as the additional lag-augmentation $d$ depends on $p$ (see Section \ref{sec_methodology}).
-Even though the employed methodology is an upper bound, still we could be interested in observing what is the behavior of the disaggragated greenhouse gas network as in Figure \ref{fig_disaggr1}, when the lag-length is manually augmented.
-This is interesting as on the one hand it shows how our modeling framework is able to handle larger dimensionalities than strictly speaking those we considered here.
-On the other hand, it is interesting as it is known in the climate science literature how temperature exhibits a slow response to changes in many climate variables, including greenhouse gases.
-As such, considering larger lag-lengths can open up to new connections masked by the too strict lag-length previously considered.
-So far we estimated $p=3$, so the coefficients we reported in Section \ref{subsec_3} were expressing a compound effect of the relevant Granger causing variable to the Granger caused in the span of 3 past years.
-We now consider the same analysis for a sequence of lag-lengths $p=(10,15, 30)$.
-This means that we have up to $302$ variables to estimate per equation for a given sample size of 144 data points, thus really exploiting the high-dimensional capabilities of our method.
+In the previous section, we employed a data-driven selection of the lag-length $p$.
+Its estimation is crucial in a VAR context and even more so in this lag-augmented version since the additional lag-augmentation $d$ depends on $p$ (see Section \ref{sec_methodology}).
+Here, we are interested in observing what happens to the aggregated greenhouse gas network and the disaggragated greenhouse gas network as in Figure \ref{fig_miller_4} and \ref{fig_disaggr1}, when the lag-length is manually augmented.
+This is interesting as, on the one hand, it shows how our modeling framework is able to handle larger dimensionalities.
+On the other hand, it is known that temperature exhibits a slow response to changes in many climate variables, including greenhouse gases.
+As such, considering larger lag-lengths can potentially uncover new connections.
+We previously estimated $p=3$, meaning the coefficients we reported in Section \ref{subsec_3} were expressing a compound effect of the relevant Granger causing variable to the Granger caused in the span of the past 3 years.
+We now consider the same analysis for a sequence of lag-lengths $p=(10, 30)$.
+This means that we have up to $302$ variables to estimate per equation for a given sample size of $144$ data points, thus, we need to exploit the high-dimensional capabilities of our method.